radar/guides/patterns.md

 A versioning policy is merely a set of simple rules governing how version numbers are allocated.
-It can be very simple (e.g. the version number is a single number starting with 1 and incremented for each successive version), or it can be really strange (Knuth’s[#knuth] TeX project had version numbers: 3, 3.1, 3.14, 3.141, 3.1415; each successive version added another digit to PI).
+It can be very simple (e.g. the version number is a single number starting with 1 and incremented for each successive version), or it can be really strange (Knuth’s TeX project had version numbers: 3, 3.1, 3.14, 3.141, 3.1415; each successive version added another digit to PI).

 The RubyGems team recommends gem developers to follow [Semantic Versioning](http://semver.org) for their gem's versions.
 The RubyGems library itself does not enforce a strict versioning policy, but using an "irrational" policy will only be a disservice to those in the community who use